 - Find the All tab (if your system doesn't show you all apps by default)

 - Choose an app that is taking up a lot of space

 - Click the button Clear Cache.
-If you're running Android 6.0 Marshmallow on your device then you'll need to click on Storage and then Clear Cache.
+If you're running Android 6.0 Marshmallow or newer on your device then you'll need to click on Storage and then Clear Cache.

 However, this only works to clean one app.
 In order to clean the cache of every app at the same time, follow the steps below: